ebonygrrl/13-ecommerce-back-end/README.md

 # 13-ecommerce-back-end
-build the back end for an e-commerce site
+Build the back end for an e-commerce site using Express.js API and configure it to use Sequelize to interact with a MySQL database.